-Sun Mon Tue Wed Thu Fri Sat 2 Draw a picture and write a note to a friend or relative.
-3 Cut pictures from a magazine and glue them onto another paper.
-4 Practice writing your name with one capital letter at the beginning and lowercase letters otherwise.
+Sun Mon Tue Wed Thu Fri Sat Go to the grocery store.
+Give the cashier money and receive the change.
+Remember to say thank you.
+How many coins did you get back?
+Pick out clothes for your first day of school.
+Make sure you can put them on and take them off by yourself.
+Say the name of your school and your teacher 5 times.
+Talk to someone about how you will get to and from school, and who will be there to pick you up.
+Practice saying your full name, phone number and address.
+Draw a picture and write a note to a friend or relative.
+Cut pictures from a magazine and glue them onto another paper.
+Practice writing your name with one capital letter at the beginning and lowercase letters otherwise.
 Write your last name if you can.
 Use the name writing page.
-5 Try to balance on one foot and then the other for 10 seconds each.
-6 Say your first and last name.
+Try to balance on one foot and then the other for 10 seconds each.
+Say your first and last name.
 Say the letters in your name.
-Try to think of words that start with each of those letters.
-9 Write the numbers 1-10.
+Try to think of words that start with Write the num-bers 1-10.
 Put the right number of pennies on each number.
-10 Practice zipping, buttoning, and working your belt so you will be able to use the restroom all by yourself.
-11 Count as high as you can.
-12 Get your flashcards with the numbers 1-5.
+Practice zipping, buttoning, and working your belt so you will be able to use the restroom all by yourself.
+Count as high as you can.
+Get your flashcards with the numbers 1-5.
 Practice naming them and putting them in order.
 Add 6-10 when 1 to 5 is too easy.
-13 Recite your ABCs.
-16 Have a friend over to play a game.
+Recite your ABCs.
+Have a friend over to play a game.
 Practice taking turns and sharing.
-17 Practice raising your hand and waiting your turn to ask a question.
-18 Write all the letters you know.
+Practice raising your hand and waiting your turn to ask a question.
+Write all the letters you know.
 If you have magnetic letters, mix them up and name them.
-19 Read a story with someone and draw a picture of your favorite part of the story.
-20 Count the number of steps from the front door to a tree or the sidewalk.
+Read a story with someone and draw a picture of your favorite part of the story.
+Count the number of steps from the front door to a tree or the sidewalk.
 Count them back to the door.
 Was the number the same?
 If not, which way took more steps?
-23 Tell someone about your day.
+Tell someone about your day.
 What happened at the beginning, middle and end?
-24 Help plan and cook dinner.
+Help plan and cook dinner.
 Talk about what you are doing.
 Try using measuring cups or spoons.
-25 Practice saying your full name, phone number and address.
-26 Talk to someone about how you will get to and from school, and who will be there to pick you up.
-27 Say the name of your school and your teacher 5 times.
-30 Pick out clothes for your first day of school.
-Make sure you can put them on and take them off by yourself.
-31 Go to the grocery store.
-Give the cashier money and receive the change.
-Remember to say thank you.
-How many coins did you get back?
+Practice saying your full name, phone number and address.